TonyWhite/C.H.A.O.S./packages/readme.md

 ### Next goal

-Create a CPU architecture independent application.
-With GJS is possible?
+* Create a CPU architecture independent application.
+With Javascript is possible?<br>
+Yes, with [GJS](https://gitlab.gnome.org/GNOME/gjs) and [Electron](https://www.electronjs.org/).
+But I don't want to depend on third-party projects.
+* Create an OS independent source code.
+With C++ is possible?<br>
+Yes, using standard C++ libraries.
+* Can I use C++ source to build Android app?
+Yes.